losandes/heinz-95729-project/web/README.md

 Then navigate to the app in your browser: http://localhost:3001

+> NOTE: `npm run dev` uses nodemon, which monitors the filesystem, and restarts the app when you make changes.
+This is not a tool we would use in production. `npm start` runs the app without monitoring for changes, which is how we would start the app in production.

 ## Signing in

-If you ran `npm run seed` in the api directory, the following users should exist: shopper1@95729.com, shopper2@95729.com, shopper3@95729.com, shopper4@95729.com.
+If you ran `npm run seed` in the [api directory](../api), the following users should exist: `shopper1@95729.com`, `shopper2@95729.com`, `shopper3@95729.com`, `shopper4@95729.com`.
 All you need is the email address to sign in.

 ## Folder structure

-- bower_components (third party js libs)
+- node_modules (third party js libs)
 - images (book covers, product images, etc.)
 - scripts (javascript)
     - common